gchq/sleeper/docs/07-data-retrieval.md

 If you chose the S3 option, then the results will be written to Parquet files in a directory called `query-<query-id>` in the bucket `sleeper-<instance-id>-query-results`.
 They can then manually be retrieved from there.
-If you specified SQS then the results are written to the SQS queue named `<instance-id>--QueryResultsQ`.
+If you specified SQS then the results are written to the SQS queue named `<instance-id>-QueryResultsQ`.
 To poll the results queue and print the results when they are available use:

 ```bash